alnopa9/git/sections/reposforks.md

 ![To fork this repo, use the "Fork" button.](../images/forkrepo.png)

+Then, select your own account as the destination.

 ![For the repo to your own account](../images/forkwhere.png)

 [<< Previous](../README.md) | [Next >>](sandbox.md)